 My research group develops advanced materials for next-generation nuclear technologies, such as spherical tokamak nuclear reactors.
 These reactors require high performance radiation shielding materials and high temperature structural materials to be developed.

-The first part of my research is to improve our understanding of the degradation of such materials in extreme environments including thermal-mechanical stresses, corrosion, and irradiation damage.
-The second part of this is to use this understanding to optimise the processing and microstructure of these materials for enhanced performance.
-This research spans refractory metals, structural ceramics, and their associated composites.
+The group aims to improve our understanding of the degradation of such materials in extreme environments including thermal-mechanical stresses, corrosion, and irradiation damage.
+We also use this understanding to optimise the processing and microstructure of these materials for enhanced performance.
+Our research spans refractory metals, structural ceramics, and their associated composites.

 I supervise 3 PhD students and 2-3 Masters-level projects per year.
 I work with industry in the nuclear energy and manufacturing sectors including Tokamak Energy, Plansee, SECO tools, Tosoh SMD and Hyperion M&T.

 More information at my research group website

 Materials degradation in extreme environments: (i) the mechanics of materials at high temperature; (ii) oxidation processes simulating reactor accident scenarios; and (iii) irradiation damage characterisation using micromechanics and microscopy.

 Processing and microstructural optimisation: (i) metal-ceramic composites for damage tolerance; (ii) oxidation resistant coatings; and (iii) texture engineering and grain size control.

 -present: Imperial College Research Fellow, Department of Materials, Imperial College London